-> But unlike the mythical architect who created wings for his son to fly, Koumartzis offspring do not perish in a fiery heap but instead nurture and grow their father’s vocation into both a business, a community project and an educational institution.
+Unlike the mythical architect who created wings for his son to fly, Koumartzis offspring do not perish in a fiery heap but instead nurture and further grow their father’s vocation into a business, a community project, and educational institution.

-He has authored Do-It-Yourself books about the art of lutherie, both published in Greek and English.
-Unlike others who developed the craft of instrument making, he was of the mind to share the long-guarded techniques of other instrument masters -believing that sharing knowledge was a duty to produce the best music.
+He has authored Do-It-Yourself books about the art of lutherie, published both in Greek and English.
+Unlike others who have developed the craft of instrument making, he was of the mind to share the long-guarded techniques of other instrument masters, believing that sharing knowledge was a duty in producing the best music.

 Jordan, the Professional Musician

 Jordan, the oldest brother of the Koumartzis family, is a professional musician and contrabass player.
-He studied at the Middlesex University in the UK, and has traveled extensively, performing in Greece, Germany, UK, Singapore and Cyprus.
+He studied at Middlesex University in the UK and has traveled extensively, performing in Greece, Germany, UK, Singapore, and Cyprus.
 He shares his musical knowledge by offering lessons for the lyre and the contrabass.

 Nikolaos, Author and Product Development

-Nikolaos is the co-founder of three publishing houses that include the Seikilo Museum of Ancient Musical Instruments in Thessaloniki, Luthieros Musical Instruments and The Lyre Academy.
-At Luthieros, he is responsible for the product range development, brand identity, web presence, and YouTube Channel content featuring the ancient Greek lyre.
+Nikolaos is the co-founder of three publishing houses that include the Seikilo Museum of Ancient Musical Instruments in Thessaloniki, Luthieros Musical Instruments, and The Lyre Academy.
+At Luthieros, he is responsible for product range development, brand identity, web presence, and YouTube Channel content featuring the ancient Greek lyre.

-The myth goes that as a mere babe, Hermes, encountered an unfortunate tortoise.
-He seized and cut up the tortoise and used the hollow shell, along with reeds, an ox’s hide and strings of sheep gut, to make the first ancient Greek seven-stringed lyre.
-He tuned the lyre and was singing beautiful songs in honor of his father and his mother.
+The myth goes that as a mere babe, Hermes encountered an unfortunate tortoise.
+He seized and cut up the tortoise and used the hollow shell along with reeds, an ox’s hide and strings of sheep gut, to produce the first ancient Greek, seven-stringed lyre.
+He tuned the lyre and sang beautiful songs in honor of his parents.

 Apollo was enthralled and exclaimed that this enchanting skill was worth fifty cows!
-He promised that Hermes would become the messenger of the gods and that he and his mother would have renown among the immortals.
-Hermes gave the lyre to Apollo ordaining that he should become a master of music and art and Apollo in turn gave Hermes a shining whip and put him in charge of cattle herds.
+He promised that Hermes would become the messenger of the gods and that he and his mother would be renowned among the immortals.
+Hermes gave the lyre to Apollo ordaining that he should become a master of music and art.
+Apollo, in turn, gave Hermes a shining whip and put him in charge of cattle herds.